-Applicants must be able to secure a score of 450/500 on the Paper-Based TOEFL (PBT) or 46/61 on the Internet-Based TOEFL (IBT) or 4.5/ 5 on ILETS (general or academic) to be admitted to ECUC.
+Applicants must be able to secure a score of at least 173 on the Computer-Based TOEFL (CBT) or 61 on the Internet-Based TOEFL (IBT) to be admitted to ECUC.
 These scores are only valid for two years after the test has been taken.
 Students who do not score at or above the minimum level but in other areas meet ECUC standards may still be admitted, but will spend time in the Intensive English Program (IEP) at ECUC.
-Only when meeting the minimum required eligibility criteria they will be allowed to enter the main programs they wish to study.
-Students who do not meet the English language requirements are required to study at least one semester in the IEP and must obtain the necessary /46-61 IBT/450-500 PBT on TOEFL or 4.5/5 on ILETS (general or academic) to be eligible to move across into their chosen field.
+Only when meeting the minimum required level of English Language Proficiency/ TOEFL they will be allowed to enter the main programs they wish to study.
+Students who do not meet the English language requirements are required to study at least one semester in the IEP and must obtain the necessary 173 CBT/61 IBT on TOEFL to be eligible to move across into their chosen field.